prathap937/jsplumb/etc/api/core.api.md

 // @public (undocumented)
 export interface CustomOverlay extends OverlayBase {
-    // Warning: (ae-incompatible-release-tags) The symbol "create" is marked as @public, but its signature references "Component" which is marked as @internal
-    //
     // (undocumented)
     create: (c: Component) => any;
 }

 // @public (undocumented)
 export interface CustomOverlayOptions extends OverlayOptions {
-    // Warning: (ae-incompatible-release-tags) The symbol "create" is marked as @public, but its signature references "Component" which is marked as @internal
-    //
     // (undocumented)
     create: (c: Component) => any;
 }